Sugarloaf Ridge Campground Review

 Dog-Friendliness:

-We went on a camping trip to Sugarloaf Ridge State Park in Kenwood, CA. Sugarloaf is a California State Park.
-We stayed at site 28.
+We’ve been on a few camping trips to Sugarloaf Ridge State Park in Kenwood, CA. Sugarloaf is a California State Park.
+We have stayed at sites 9, 28, and 48.

 Rogina Roaming is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.